mariamts12/ECommerce/README.md

    - Shows details of a specific product (e.g., description, price, etc.).

 4. **Cart Page ("/order/cart/")**:
-   - Shows the user's cart items, allowing them to review their selections.
+   - Shows the user's cart items, allowing them to review their selections and delete items from cart.

 5. **Checkout Page ("/order/checkout/")**:
    - A form for completing the order.

 6. **Contact Page ("/contact/")**:
    - A basic contact form.

+## Features

+- **Category Browsing**: Users can view products organized by categories and subcategories.
+- **Filtering**: Products can be filtered by price, tags, or both.
+- **Search**: Users can search for products by name.
+- **Cart Management**: Add or remove products from the cart.